 Minimizes Pressure Ulcers

-This indicates the percent of patients that sustained a pressure ulcer.
-Pressure ulcers are considered by many experts to be a measure of the quality of nursing care .
-Pressure ulcers, also known as bed sores, are routinely the result of residents not being moved frequently enough.
+This is the percentage of residents that have had a pressure ulcer.
+Pressure ulcers are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
+Pressure ulcers, also referred to as bed sores, are often the result of patients not being moved frequently enough.

 Minimizes Serious Falls